 The bhu naksha tool is available for anybody who is interested in obtaining details of land in Uttar Pradesh.
 There are no charges involved.
 Any citizen seeking map details, can benefit from the services provided by bhu naksha UP.
 So, in addition to an owner of the land, the seller, buyer, or anyone like financial institutions giving loans, agents, property consultants, etc., can also reap advantages from bhu naksha UP by getting to see the exact coordinates of the land parcel that is registered in the government’s records.

-Benefits of bhu naksha UP
+Benefits of bhu naksha and bhu lekh UP for online land records

 - With the bhu naksha UP, one can see the land maps immediately when updated.
 This helps in saving time.